 Orion 32+ Generation 3 has an amazing number of analog and digital inputs and outputs, which gives you a lot of flexibility in mixing and routing.
 The interface features four D-SUB inputs and four outputs, each of which supports up to 32 channels.
 There are also two analog ¼in outputs for monitors.

 When it comes to digital inputs/outputs, Orion 32+ Gen3 houses one MADI input and one output (each supports up to 64ch), two ADAT inputs and two outputs (each supports up to 16ch), and one S/PDIF input and one output.
 For connecting to your PC or Mac, you can either use the Thunderbolt connection or the USB 2.0 Type-B. Thunderbolt connection is recommended since it supports up to 64ch.
-USB 2.0 Type-B supports only 32 channels but it’s usually less than that due to the bandwidth limitations of the USB 2.0.
+USB 2.0 Type-B supports only 32 channels but, in some situations, it may be less than that due to the bandwidth limitations some motherboards have regarding the USB 2.0 connection.
+This, of course, can be easily fixed with a dedicated PCIe USB 2.0 expansion card.
 Another thing we must not forget is the fourth generation of Acoustically Focused Clocking technology.
 Thanks to this technology, Orion 32+ Gen 3 supports sample rates of up to 192kHz.

 Like all the other Antelope Audio interfaces, Orion 32+ Generation 3 comes with a software that’s compatible with Windows 10 64bit (it may also be compatible with Windows 7 and 8, but it’s not tested for these OS) and with Mac OS 10.1 and later.
 This software tool gives you access to routing matrix, mixers, and Antelope’s FPGA Effects Platform with more than 35 classic equalizers and compressors for advanced effects processing.
 The software has its quirks but once you master it, you’ll be very happy with the number of different options this control panel gives you.
 Some people may not like the fact that many effects are not included in the bundle and that you have to buy them separately but the included EQs and compressors are still more than enough, even for professional users.